hyperledger/iroha-2-docs/src/guide/rust.md

 };
 ```

-Needless to say that a synchronous infinite blocking loop is bad UX for
+Needless to say, an synchronous infinite blocking loop is bad UX for
 anything but a command-line program, but for illustration purposes, this
 would create a nice printout, just like in `iroha_client_cli`.